Styyx1/Nocturnia-Readme/files/CustomChanges.md

 - attack turn angle set to roughly 10% of vanilla
 - magic attack turn slowed down
 - many movement speed changes
+- damage ranges to melee, bow and spell attacks
+- jump height changes based on your mass
+- jump height is lower when you're sneaking
+- followers lower your damage output (and their's) depending on the number of followers you have
+- less starting options but enough to make pretty much every build start out well